fspmarshall/bbmt-blog/episodes/episode-1.md

 the integrity of a system's information.
 There is nothing which prevents blockchains from housing secrets, but it isn't their strength, and, in some cases, storing secrets on a blockchain can actually be a *very* bad idea (we will discuss this further at a later time).
-Since integrity is the core goal, this episode will be focused on the cryptographic tools that allow us to ensure integrity.
+Since integrity is the core goal, we will focus on the cryptographic tools that allow us to ensure integrity.
 Two key challenges arise when we want to secure a system against invalid state or inputs: ensuring the accuracy of information within the system, and validating the identity of actors within the system.
-Solutions to both problems will be discussed below.
+We will focus on the first problem for this episode, and tackle the second problem in the next episode.

 ## Setup